getodk/docs/aggregate-tomcat.rst

 - collect geographic data
 - use forms with a very high number of questions (over 200)

-PostgreSQL has better built-in support for geographic data, and MySQL's table have a row size limit that will affect perfromance for very large forms.
+PostgreSQL has better built-in support for geographic data, and MySQL's tables have a row size limit that will affect performance for very large forms.

 .. note::